sirt3tris/ArtifactSurvey/index.md

 On this page you will find the outcome of a spontaneous and independent survey contucted on r/Artifact with the goal of exploring how players approach Artifact, how they feel when playing the game, how often they play it and what they like/dislike about it.
 <p align="center">
 <img src="neg_cloud.png" alt="complaints" width="320"/>    <img src="pos_cloud.png" src="positive" width="355"/> </p>
+                           Wordclouds of the most common negative and positive aspects of Artifact

 # Methods
 ## The Artifact player experience survey